grimmash/grimmash.github.io/_posts/2022-03-14-tomb-of-the-nine.md

 ## 53. Crypt of the Sun Queen
 This room can really hurt if the party is damaged.
 It can also kill low HP NPCs very easily.
 It is also another room where you want to read it through a few times so you really understand how the various traps activate.
 Things of note:
-- The key is for the grandfather clock beyond Unkh's Tomb
+- The key is for the secret chamber in area 62b.
+Stone Juggernaut
 - The *necklace of fireballs* is hilarious fun or a deathtrap, depending on who picks it up and puts it on
 - The sceptre is useful on the next floor, but you need to hammer home the NAPAKA connection